BTCTaras/dumpstercoin/doc/build-osx.md

 Laszlo Hanyecz <solar@heliacal.net>
 Douglas Huff <dhuff@jrbobdobbs.org>

-Modified for Paycoin by Jeff Larkin <jefflarkin@gmail.com>
+Modified for Dumpstercoin by Jeff Larkin <jefflarkin@gmail.com>
-Modified for Paycoin by Ben Rossi <ben@rossinet.com>
+Modified for Dumpstercoin by Ben Rossi <ben@rossinet.com>

-See readme-qt.md for instructions on building the Paycoin community version of Paycoin QT, the graphical user interface.
+See readme-qt.md for instructions on building the Dumpstercoin community version of Dumpstercoin QT, the graphical user interface.

 Tested on 10.5 and 10.6 intel.
 PPC is not supported because it's big-endian.